-Investing In Canadian Wide Moat Stocks For 2023
+Investing In Canadian Wide Moat Stocks

 Basically, I am looking to ‘win’ by having less stocks fail.
 I am looking to limit poor performing stocks or stocks that fail outright.
 This quest led to me researching how to invest in Canadian undervalued moat stocks.
+Obviously there is quite a lot of overlap with the top Canadian dividend stocks as well.

-For high quality US dividend moat stocks I largely use the Dividend Achievers Index as my filter.
+For high quality US dividend moat stocks, I largely use the Dividend Achievers Index as my filter.
 By browsing stocks in that index, I know I’m automatically looking at companies that have raised their dividend for ten years.
 I also generally skew towards large cap, as those companies are inherently more stable, with the trade-off being slightly less expectancy of outsized returns.

 Finding Quality Moat Stocks in Canada